There are no foods that cause lupus or that can cure it. Still, good nutrition is an important part of an overall treatment plan for the disease.

 Reducing the Risk of Heart Disease

 If your doctor finds you have risk factors for heart disease -- including high blood pressure or high cholesterol -- a low-fat diet and exercise may help.
 Your doctor may prescribe a low-sodium diet for high blood pressure.

 Research shows that omega-3 fatty acids from fish or fish oils may improve some risk factors for heart disease like high triglycerides and blood pressure.
 Foods rich in omega-3 fatty acids include:

-- canola oil, walnut oil, and flaxseed oil
+- Canola oil, walnut oil, and flaxseed oil

 These foods should be a part of a heart-healthy meal plan.
 Talk to your doctor or nutritionist if you are unsure.